sirasagi62/minirag/overview.md

 ## Purpose

-minirag is a minimal implementation of a Retrieval-Augmented Generation (RAG) database system built on Bun.js and SQLite.
+veqlite is a minimal implementation of a Retrieval-Augmented Generation (RAG) database system built on Bun.js and SQLite.
 It provides a lightweight solution for storing text chunks with vector embeddings and performing fast similarity searches using cosine distance.
 The project is designed to be simple, efficient, and easy to integrate into applications that require semantic search capabilities.

 The core functionality enables developers to:
 - Store documents or text chunks with their vector embeddings